ant12334/Tortoisecoin/doc/build-freebsd.md

 **Updated for FreeBSD [14.0](https://www.freebsd.org/releases/14.0R/announce/)**

-This guide describes how to build bitcoind, command-line utilities, and GUI on FreeBSD.
+This guide describes how to build tortoisecoind, command-line utilities, and GUI on FreeBSD.

 ## Preparation